Bitcrusher: Sample rate reduction

 DAWs today typically use 44.1 kHz or higher sample rates.
-Early digital gear used much lower sample rates to conserve memory for stored audio.
+Early digital equipment used much lower sample rates to conserve memory for stored audio.
 A Speak & Spell from 1979, for instance, used an 8 kHz sample rate.

 Sample rate reduction (also called down-sampling) intentionally reduces the sample rate to degrade the quality of the audio.
 As the sample rate is reduced, high frequencies are aliased or, if the digital signal is first low-pass filtered, they are lost.
 If a primitive step-wave DAC is used, or if the DAC filter cutoff frequency is not adjustable to track with the sample rate, but instead is fixed at half the Nyquist frequency for the maximum supported sample rate, then waveforms also become more "coarse" sounding.
 At extreme reductions, the waveform becomes metallic sounding as a result of severe aliasing and perhaps nonlinear distortion from poorly tuned digital-to-analog conversion.
-(Note that all of these effects are avoidable if the signal is low-pass filtered before being downsampled and if the DAC parameters for playback are proper to the reduced sample rate; then the waveform just sounds band-limited like a telephone, an AM radio with clear reception, or a magnetic tape recorder at a slow tape speed.)
+(Note that all of these effects are avoidable if the signal is low-pass filtered before being downsampled and if the DAC parameters for playback are proper to the reduced sample rate; then the waveform sounds band-limited, with a quality comparable to a telephone, an AM radio with clear reception, or a magnetic tape recorder at a slow tape speed.)